Joy Nea, nee Weedon, born 1930s

 a mixed lot and Death is not selective.

-Life within those cosy red-brick walls seems unchanging.
+Life within those cosy red-brick walls

 Each day broken into segments by the bell